enkidevs/curriculum/Web/HTML/html-structure/elements.md

 ---
 ## Practice

-What element is used in this code:
+What elements are used in this code?
+(Select in the order they appear)
 ```
 <p>
   Check out this